-- a.
-Provide only the accommodations that are recommended by the Office of Student Accessibility (OSA) via the student accommodation letter.
-Accommodation letters are produced on a semester-by semester basis. - b.
-Discuss with the OSA any concerns related to the accommodations that have been requested by the student during the initial contact with the faculty member. - c.
-With respect to examinations: - i.
-Discuss the conditions under which the exam is to be administered. - ii.
-If the student's exam is to be administered via the Learning Commons, ensure the timely delivery of the exam, along with all necessary instructions and materials for proper administration. - d.
-Ensure the appropriate confidentiality of information regarding students with disabilities.
+- 1. Provide only the accommodations that are recommended by the Office of Student Accessibility (OSA) via the student accommodation letter.
+Accommodation letters are produced on a semester-by semester basis. - 2.
+Discuss with the OSA any concerns related to the accommodations that have been requested by the student during the initial contact with the faculty member. - 3.
+With respect to examinations: - a.
+Discuss the conditions under which the exam is to be administered. - b.
+If the student's exam is to be administered via the Learning Commons, ensure the timely delivery of the exam, along with all necessary instructions and materials for proper administration.

+- 4. Ensure the appropriate confidentiality of information regarding students with disabilities.
 Do not inquire regarding a student's disability.
-If a student discloses to the faculty member any disability-related information, encourage the student reach out to the OSA or facilitate an email introduction. - e.
-Including an accessibility statement on your syllabus can help to: - Signal to all students in a course (not just those with disabilities) that you welcome discussion about individual differences in learning, encountered barriers, and ways to maximize access. - ii.
-Send a message that you value diversity and an inclusive learning environment. - iii.
-Open the door to communication and help students feel more comfortable approaching you. - iv.
-Normalize the accommodations process as just another part of the course. - v.
+If a student discloses to the faculty member any disability-related information, encourage the student reach out to the OSA or facilitate an email introduction. - 5.
+Including an accessibility statement on your syllabus can help to: - a.
+Signal to all students in a course (not just those with disabilities) that you welcome discussion about individual differences in learning, encountered barriers, and ways to maximize access. - b.
+Send a message that you value diversity and an inclusive learning environment. - c.
+Open the door to communication and help students feel more comfortable approaching you. - d.
+Normalize the accommodations process as just another part of the course. - e.
 Inform students about college procedures and available resources.